-Suggested approaches and activities and illustrative examples are presented here as appropriate choices for communicating to primary and influencing audiences about chlorhexidine.
-These suggestions are a starting point and close collaboration with communication and creative professionals can help ensure that design and execution are innovative and compelling.
+Suggested approaches, activities and illustrative examples are presented here as appropriate choices for communicating to primary and influencing audiences about care seeking and treatment with chlorhexidine.
+These suggestions are a starting point, and close collaboration with communication and creative professionals can help ensure that design and execution are innovative and compelling.
 Messaging about chlorhexidine should be integrated into essential newborn care social and behavior change efforts.